james0w-klein5q/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you can become a valuable asset to any team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which can help you identify and fix errors more efficiently.
 Finally, never be afraid to ask for help or to learn from your mistakes.
 The programming world is constantly evolving, so embracing change and adapting to new challenges is key to success.

+# 2023-11-23
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior and the potential for errors or misuse.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.